 Today we have so much choice when it comes to travelling, it's often difficult to make a decision on the country in which to travel, let alone deciding with whom to travel.
 Wilderness Safaris makes the choice easy.
-Not only do we have camps and lodges in eight countries across Africa, but we have been based in Botswana for more than 30 years.
-It is here that we started our love affair with the wilderness and where we offer our guests exclusive access to wilderness areas and wildlife of unparalleled quality. - Wilderness Safaris offers our guests exclusive access to nearly 3 million hectares (7 million acres) of Africa's best wildlife areas.
-This equates to 3 000 hectares (8 000 acres) of private land per guest, creating a unique sense of seclusion, comfort, privacy and space.
-Experiences in our private concessions far exceed those in public access national parks. - Our areas cover many habitats, encompassing parts of eight of Africa's eleven biomes, thus allowing for incredibly diverse and all-round experiences, whether in the savannah, the rainforest, the desert or the ocean. - Whether travelling as a couple, a family or on your own, and in order to satisfy individual needs and personalities, our properties range from high-end luxury to more affordable options. - Our dedicated team with over 30 years' experience of designing perfect safaris works hand in hand with your travel agent an Africa specialist in their own right to design a journey that suits your budget and bucket list. - Our own bush airline Wilderness Air means that we can create a seamless journey that allows you to move from one place to the next on your itinerary without hassles. - We offer complete, tailor-made services throughout southern Africa including logistics, sightseeing and accommodation in our camps as well as an extensive list of other places at which to stay and of course our own set-departure guided journeys known as Explorations.
+Not only do we have camps and lodges in nine countries across Africa, but we have been based in Botswana for some 30 years.
+It is here that we started our love affair with the wilderness and where we offer our guests exclusive access to wilderness areas and wildlife of unparalleled quality.

+- Wilderness Safaris offers our guests exclusive access to more than 3 million hectares (8 million acres) of Africa's best wildlife areas.
+This equates to 3 ooo hectares (8 ooo acres) of private land per guest, creating a unique sense of seclusion, comfort, privacy and space.
+Experiences in our private concessions far exceed those in public access national parks. - Our areas cover many habitats, encompassing parts of nine of Africa's eleven biomes, thus allowing for incredibly diverse and all-round experiences, whether in the savannah, the rainforest, the desert or the ocean. - Whether travelling as a couple, a family or on your own and in order to satisfy individual needs and personalities, our properties range from high-end luxury to more affordable options. - Our dedicated team with 30 years' experience of designing perfect safaris works hand in hand with your travel agent - an Africa specialist in their own right - to design a journey that suits your budget and bucket list.

+- We have our own bush airline Wilderness Air creating a seamless journey that allows you to move from one place to the next on your itinerary without hassles. - We offer complete, tailor-made services throughout southern Africa including logistics, sightseeing and accommodation in our camps as well as an extensive list of other accommodation and of course our own set-departure guided journeys known as Explorations. - We operate a touring and transfers business Wilderness Touring in the tourism hubs of Cape Town (South Africa), Victoria Falls (Zimbabwe), Livingstone (Zambia) and Windhoek (Namibia).

 At Wilderness Safaris, we create journeys, not holidays.
 A journey is an immersive experience, one that changes how you view the world in general and the wild places of Africa in particular.